-1 Minimum grant amount is \$30,000 per year.

-- 2 The maximum multiple-year grant amount is \$200,000 per year, up to two years (amount may change based on funding appropriation).
+- 1 Minimum grant amount is \$30,000 per year. - 2 The maximum multiple-year grant amount is \$200,000 per year, up to two years (amount may change based on funding appropriation).
 All applicants proposing projects requiring two years of funding must have a cost estimate and/or breakdown for each year.
-If a project has been awarded a two-year grant, the second year's grant amount will be taken from the region's appropriation at the beginning of that year's rating and ranking process. - 3 The maximum grant amount per year for community infrastructure projects is \$250,000.
-Community infrastructure projects can include water, sewer, street, sidewalk, curb, and gutter projects. - 4 A single entity may not receive more than \$250,000 in one funding cycle.
-Multiple projects may be awarded to a single entity in one funding cycle, so long as they do not exceed \$250,000.
+If a project has been awarded a two-year grant, the second year's grant amount will be taken from the region's appropriation at the beginning of that year's rating and ranking process. - 3 The maximum grant amount per year for community infrastructure projects is \$300,000.
+Community infrastructure projects can include water, sewer, street, sidewalk, curb, and gutter projects.

+- 4 A single entity may not receive more than \$300,000 in one funding cycle.
+Multiple projects may be awarded to a single entity in one funding cycle, so long as they do not exceed \$300,000.
 An exception will be made if there is more funding available after all eligible projects have been funded. - 5 After fully funding all projects in ranked order, any remaining funds shall be awarded to the next ranked project if it is determined that partial funding is a reasonable option.
 If partial funding is not an option, then the next ranked project shall be reviewed and funded if possible and so on.
-Should there be more funding available once all eligible projects are fully funded, up to \$20,000 can be used to study the feasibility of a Revolving Loan Fund (RLF). - 6 In compliance with the policies of the State of Utah CDBG program, and to be eligible for funding, all grantees or sub grantees must have drawn down at least 50% of any prior year's CDBG funding before the RRC's rating and ranking meeting.
+Should there be more funding available once all eligible projects are fully funded, contingency funds may be awarded to fully funded projects.
+Contingency funds will be awarded in order of highest ranked projects.
+Up to 10% of the project cost of contingency funds will be available for each awarded project.

+6 In compliance with the policies of the State of Utah CDBG program, and to be eligible for funding, all grantees or sub grantees must have drawn down at least 50% of any prior year's CDBG funding before the RRC's rating and ranking meeting.